FatihSeida/depgraph_hsic_pruning/pipeline/README.md

 8. `CalcStatsStep("pruned")`
 9. `TrainStep("finetune", epochs=3)`

 `PruningPipeline` will execute them sequentially, passing the same context object to each.
-Statistics and metrics are accumulated inside `context` and can be retrieved at the end via `context.record_metrics()`.
+Statistics and metrics are accumulated inside `context` and can be retrieved at the end via `pipeline.record_metrics()` or directly from `context.metrics`.

 This modular structure makes it easy to customise or extend the pruning process by defining new step classes or reordering existing ones.